-The Data Communication and Synchronization (DaCS) library provides a set of services which ease the development of applications and application frameworks in a heterogeneous multi-tiered system (for example a 64 bit x86 system (x86_64) and one or more Cell BE systems).
+The Data Communication and Synchronization (DaCS) library provides a set of services which ease the development of applications and application frameworks in a heterogeneous multi-tiered system (for example a hierarchical memory system).
 The DaCS services are implemented as a set of APIs providing an architecturally neutral layer for application developers on a variety of multi-core systems.
 One of the key abstractions that further differentiates DaCS from other programming frameworks is a hierarchical topology of processing elements, each referred to as a DaCS Element (DE).
 Within the hierarchy each DE can serve one or both of the following roles: